Sowri19/Diall-Assessment/Frontend/README.md

 ## Getting Started
    Read the main README.md file for the instructions on how to run the project.
-## Features

-[Describe the main features of your project.
-Highlight key functionalities and any unique aspects.]

 ## Technologies Used
 - Frontend:
   - React Native